Netcracker/KubeMarine/documentation/Maintenance.md

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/reconfigure.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#inventory-validation).

-**Common considerations**
+**Common Considerations**

-Each section from the procedure inventory is merged with the corresponding section in the main `cluster.yaml`, and the related services are reconfigured based on the resulting inventory.
+Each section from the procedure inventory is merged with the corresponding section in the main **cluster.yaml**, and the related services are reconfigured based on the resulting inventory.

 Additionally, it is possible to supply empty section describing a particular service for most services.
-This does not introduce new changes in the `cluster.yaml`, but still triggers the reconfiguring, and thus allows to make the cluster and the inventory consistent to each other.
+This does not introduce new changes in the **cluster.yaml**, but still triggers the reconfiguring, and thus allows to make the cluster and the inventory consistent to each other.

 Also, Kubemarine detects effectively changed settings of the services, if ones depend on the others, and reconfigures the dependent services accordingly.